SAP-archive/teched2021-developer-keynote/drafts/CLI_power/short.md

 # Targeting the subaccount

-A lot of btp CLI commands are aimed at the subaccount level; right now my btp CLI is targeting my global account only, by default.
 A quick invocation of my bgu script adds my new subaccount to the target.
 Super!

 # Creating the Cloud Foundry environment instance

 We saw that the US10 region supported Cloud Foundry; I can confirm that by listing the environments that are available to us in this subaccount now.
-Yep.
-Nice.

-So now, again with a little help from the btp CLI autocompletion, I can easily find my way to create an instance of such an environment.
+Again, with a little help from the btp CLI autocompletion, I can easily find my way to create an instance of such an environment.
 Now, let's have a look what I might need to specify - right, the environment, in the form of type, service and plan, and I need to pass an environment-specific parameter in JSON format to specify the name of the instance.
 DONE!

 And that's pretty much all I need to do.
 I can check the list of environment instances in my subaccount like this, and there it is, in all its glory.

 # Wrapping up

-Beyond how quick that was, just imagine building that power into automated scripts.
+Beyond how easy that was, just imagine building that power into automated scripts.
 The world is your lobster, and of course, the future is terminal!